karinlag/2013-07-Oslo/python-programming/1_Data_Types.md

 data, even another dictionary, or some complex nested structure.
 The same is true about a list: they can contain complex data types.

-Since tuples are immutable, they can be used as keys for dictionaries.
+However, the key has to be something that cannot change.
+This means numbers, strings and tuples.
 Lists are mutable, and therefore cannot.

 When you architect software in python, most data will end up looking either like a list or a dictionary.
 These two data types are very important in